lmweber/WeberDivechaLCdata/README.md

 ## Loading the data

-The R/Bioconductor data objects can be loaded using the dataset names:
+The R/Bioconductor data objects can be loaded as follows:

 ```
 library(SpatialExperiment)